 While spikes in growth do happen, if you're going to encourage it, be authentic.
 If you get a barrage of leads and you can't provide top-notch customer service, then take a step back for a moment and consider your options.
 The worst thing is to get lots of growth and then panic and cut out a huge chunk of your content.
 While it can help you rebound, if you were getting all that traffic, you need to consider simply how to manage that great content better.

 Here's something for CEO’s and marketing managers out there to consider: it's not often a bad idea to let someone else handle your SEO work for you.
 Focus on your customers first.
 After all, that's the whole point of search engine optimization, making new and loyal customers.
 Make sure you're ready for them.
-And whatever you do, make sure whoever helps you understands the difference between creating great SEO content and simply doing SEO just for the sake of pushing for high rankings.
+Whatever you do, make sure whoever helps you understands the difference between creating great SEO content and simply doing SEO just for the hope of high search rankings.